Updated on: May 20, 2026

 - Device optimization tools (limited).

-Another highlight in my tests was Avira’s password manager.
-It’s one of the best antivirus and password manager bundles, only beaten by Norton.
+Avira’s password manager was a highlight in my tests.
+It’s one of the best antivirus and password manager bundles, only beaten by Norton and a couple of other top contenders.
 It’s easy to use, syncs across multiple devices, and includes essential tools like a password generator, two-factor authentication, and biometric mobile login.
 Upgrading to the premium version of the password manager brings password security auditing and data breach monitoring.

-Avira’s free plan is pretty good, but upgrading to Avira Prime gets you all of Avira’s features, including advanced device optimization and a premium VPN with unlimited data.
+Avira has a good free plan and convenient free trials of its premium products, no card required.
+If you like it, upgrading to Avira Prime is simple and gets you great features like advanced device optimization and a premium VPN with unlimited data.
 Avira Prime covers up to 5 devices across all operating systems and costs $59.99 / year.

 Bottom Line:

-Avira has a really good free plan, plus a generous 60-day money-back guarantee on the paid plans.
+Avira has a really good free plan, 30-day trials of its premium products, and a generous 60-day money-back guarantee.
 The free plan comes with real-time malware protection and limited versions of Avira’s password manager, VPN, and device optimization tools.
 Upgrading to Avira Prime unlocks all of Avira’s features and provides coverage for up to 5 devices.

 Bottom Line: